"The call to courage begins with vulnerability."

 Then there are the rare mornings — the ones you don't plan for — when someone speaks and something breaks open.
 Not the person.
 The silence.
 And suddenly the room shifts, and every man in it leans in just a little closer, because what was just said is what none of them had the nerve to say first.

-That is what happened the Friday morning Tom Strong walked in and set his military dress uniform jacket on the table.
+That is what happened the Friday morning Tom Strong walked in and setting a picture of his military dress uniform jacket on the table.
+Not to impress.
+To tell the truth.

 — ✦ —